Indiana Broker Pre-Licensing

 - Complete a background check

 - Successfully pass the Indiana Broker Real Estate Exam

 - Be sponsored by an actively licensed real estate managing broker

-- Schedule the Indiana broker licensing exam via Pearson Vue.
+- Schedule the Indiana broker licensing exam via PSI.

 How long does it take to get an Indiana real estate license?